HOUSTON AUTO DEFECT ATTORNEY

 These injuries require long-term rehabilitation and cost mental, emotional, and financial stress to the victims and their families.

-- Broken steering components that cause a complete or partial loss of control
+- Faulty steering components that cause a complete or partial loss of control

 - Problems with fuel system components that leak fuel and start fires as a result